The author is a guitarist and bassist with over 35 years of experience as a musician.

 A good chorus pedal is a must-have in the effects arsenal of any guitar player.
 Used correctly, chorus can add depth and texture to your clean sound, and thicken up your overdrive.

 But finding a pedal you like isn’t always easy, and finding one you like for a good price is even harder.
 There are a lot of boutique pedals out there that sound awesome, but they can cost big bucks.
 Many of us have a budget to stick to, and we’re hoping for something a little more wallet-friendly.

 The Small Clone by Electro-Harmonix is a legendary chorus pedal, and not super expensive.
 But, while it is worth the price if you can swing it, this pedal is still going to run you over eighty dollars.
 If you are hoping to grab something similar for a lot less cash, you might look to the Nano Clone chorus pedal.

 I did, anyway, and there it sits on my amp as I write this.
 At a price of under $50, and with the Electro-Harmonix name behind it, this pedal was hard to pass up.
-I’ve been messing around with it for a few months now, and I’m ready tell you a little about what I like – and don’t like – about this cool little stomp box.
+I’ve been messing around with it for a few months now, and I’m ready to tell you a little about what I like – and don’t like – about this cool little stompbox.

 After distortion, a chorus pedal should be next on your list of essential effects.
 Here’s a look at the Nano Clone chorus.

 Design and Build Quality

-It’s hard to imagine a simpler build that what we see with this chorus pedal.
+It’s hard to imagine a simpler build than what we see with this chorus pedal.
 I like simple when it comes to guitar effects.

 Although the name says nano, and it is smaller than the Small Clone, this isn’t one of those thin, dinky, micro pedals you may have seen around lately.
 It’s big enough to expect it to stand up regular use, and so far mine has.
 The chassis appears to be metal and sturdy, but it’s quite light.